 It's in DNA of BJP-RSS to try and erase reservations: Rahul Gandhi

-It is in the DNA of the BJP and the RSS to try and erase reservations, Congress leader Rahul Gandhi said on Monday and asserted that his party will not allow doing away with quota.
+It is in the DNA of the BJP and the RSS to try to erase reservations and a "big conspiracy" is underway to take away the rights of deprived sections, Congress leader Rahul Gandhi said on Monday and asserted that his party will not allow doing away with quota.
 Taking a swipe at Prime Minister Narendra Modi and RSS chief Mohan Bhagwat, he said, "We will not allow reservation to be done away with, no matter how much Modi Ji or Mohan Bhagwat dream of it."

-Gandhi slammed the BJP government of Uttarakhand for contending in the Supreme Court that there was no fundamental right to claim reservation in appointments or promotions in public posts, and there was no constitutional duty on the part of the state governments to provide reservations.
-"The ideology of the RSS and the BJP is against reservation.
-The RSS and the BJP cannot stand the idea that Dalits, tribals and OBCs have reservations," the former Congress president told reporters outside Parliament.
+Speaking with reporters outside Parliament, Gandhi slammed the BJP government of Uttarakhand for contending in the Supreme Court that there was no fundamental right to claim reservation in appointments or promotions in public posts, and there was no constitutional duty on the part of the state governments to provide reservations.
+In a tweet, the former Congress president said the BJP government is making a statement in the Supreme Court against the constitutional right of reservation.

+"These rights were acquired through great struggles and sacrifices, so that India can become a better nation.
+Today, there is a big conspiracy to take away the rights of the deprived sections one by one.
+What could be bigger treason than this?" he said.
+The ideology of the RSS and the BJP is against reservation, he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)